panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 Finally here is a summary of the entire trust workflow from the Bitcoin whitepaper:

->"The steps to run the network are as follows:
+> "The steps to run the network are as follows:
-1) New transactions are broadcast to all nodes.
+> 1) New transactions are broadcast to all nodes.
-2) Each node collects new transactions into a block.
+> 2) Each node collects new transactions into a block.
-3) Each node works on finding a difficult proof-of-work for its block.
+> 3) Each node works on finding a difficult proof-of-work for its block.
-4) When a node finds a proof-of-work, it broadcasts the block to all nodes.
+> 4) When a node finds a proof-of-work, it broadcasts the block to all nodes.
-5) Nodes accept the block only if all transactions in it are valid and not already spent.
+> 5) Nodes accept the block only if all transactions in it are valid and not already spent.
-6) Nodes express their acceptance of the block by working on creating the next block in the chain, using the hash of the accepted block as the previous hash."
+> 6) Nodes express their acceptance of the block by working on creating the next block in the chain, using the hash of the accepted block as the previous hash."

 \- *Bitcoin: A Peer-to-Peer Electronic Cash System*